905timur/camScan/README.md

 Saves discovered camera details and brute force attempts to a file

-Edit the following subnet and credentials as needed before executing the script:
+Edit the subnet and credentials in the 'try' block as needed before executing the script:

 ```
 target_subnet = "192.168.0.0/24"